teal-language/vscode-teal/README.md

 ## Requirements

-Make sure that the Teal compiler is available in your PATH:
+Make sure that the Teal compiler (v0.11.0 or later) is available in your PATH:
 ```
 luarocks install tl
 ```